Forestry-Robotics-UC/dalsa_genie_nano_c2420/README.md

 ### v0.6 (David Portugal + Maria Eduarda Andrada)
 ROS driver for the [Dalsa Genie Nano C2420 Multispectral Camera](https://www.edmundoptics.eu/p/c2420-23-color-dalsa-genie-nano-poe-camera/4059/) using the GigE SDK and OpenCV.
 The code is based on the C++ SDK example, and it publishes two sensor_msgs/Image topics on ROS (colored and mono) and their compressed counterparts.

+The driver also publishes images based on vegetation indexes NDVI, CVI and TVI, and each channel separately.
+All topics are published raw (sensor_msgs/Image) and compressed (sensor_msgs/CompressedImage).

 Tested on Ubuntu 18.04 and ROS Melodic

 ## Installation